 Block login: Select to block sign-in for all types of authentication, such as the web admin console, CLI, or VPN.
 Enter the maximum number of failed sign-in attempts and the duration (in seconds) within which the attempts can be made from a single IP address.
 When the failed attempts exceed the number, the administrator is locked for the configured minutes.
-Specify the number of minutes for which the administrator will not be allowed to sign-in.
+Specify the number of minutes for which the administrator won't be allowed to sign in.

 CAPTCHA: Administrators signing in to the web admin console, and local and guest users signing in to the user portal from the WAN or VPN zones must enter a CAPTCHA.
 Local users are registered on Sophos Firewall and not on an external authentication server, such as an AD server.

 The CAPTCHA isn't shown on XG 85 and XG 85w devices.